 "Lois Lane, the second cousin of Chloe Sullivan, arrives in Smallville trying to find the missing Clark Kent to help her to find Chloe's murderer.
 After being struck by a mysterious ray, she loses control of her car, and finds Clark naked with amnesia in a cornfield.
 She brings him to Smallville Medical Center, where Martha is with Jonathan Kent, who has been in an irreversible coma.
 Martha brings Clark back to the farm, expecting him to retrieve his memory.
 However, Clark is completely dehumanized, having been taken over by his alter-ego Kal-El, whose mission is to find three Kryptonian crystals to assemble into one."

-On this day in 2006 (in the U.S.), Stargate: SG-1 aired "The Quest, Part 1."
-This served as the tenth episode to the program's tenth season, and here's the plot summary as detailed by IMDB.com:
+On this day in 2006 (in the U.S.), Stargate: SG-1 aired "The Quest: Part 1."
+Officially, this served as the tenth episode to the program's tenth season, and here's the plot summary as detailed by IMDB.com:

 "During their Quest for the Sangraal SG-1 must join forces with their enemy and face a real-life dragon."